Spatial birth-death swap chains: Analyzing the running time

-Now consider how many events must be generated before the dominated coupling from the past procedure terminates.
-Deaths in $U_N(t) - L_N(t)$ cause the bounding process to move together, while births can add a point to $U_N(t)$ but not to $L_N(t)$.
-Therefore it is reasonable that the perfect simulation algorithm will run faster in situations where the birth rate is low.
-If $N$ events were generated backwards in time, let $U_N$ and $L_N$ denote the corresponding bounding process.
-Recall that if $U_N(0) = L_N(0)$, then $U_{N'}(0) = L_{N'}(0)$ for all $N' \geq N$.
+Consider how many events must be generated before the dominated coupling from the past procedure terminates, that is, before $U_N(0) = L_N(0)$.
+Deaths in $U_N(t) \setminus L_N(t)$ cause the bounding process to move together, while births can add a point to $U_N(t)$ but not to~$L_N(t)$, and the swap move sometimes removes a point from $L_N(t)$ but not $U_N(t)$.
+Therefore, it is reasonable that the perfect simulation algorithm will run faster in situations where the birth rate is low.

-To develop the best theoretical bound on the mixing time of the Markov chain, it turns out (as in~\cite{dyerg2000b}) to be useful not to always execute the swap move.
-Suppose that when the possibility of a swap exists, the swap move is only executed with probability $1/4$.
-This can be viewed as a mixture of the original and swap move chains.
+In this section it is shown that, for perfect simulation of the Strauss process, the original no swap chain takes (with high probability) a small number of steps per perfect sample when $\beta_1$ and $R$ are not too large, and $\beta_2$ is not too small.
+By creating a mixture of the swap chain and no swap chain, it is possible to improve this result to where it applies for values of $\beta_1$ that are twice as large as for the no swap chain.

+The mixture works as follows: At each step, with probability $\pswap$, the swap move chain is used, while with probability $1 - \pswap$, the original no swap chain is used.
+The best theoretical bound is achieved when $\pswap= 1/4$.